-Improved capacities to IRENA capacity building initiatives in Pacific SIDS 2 training workshops on policy and regulatory frameworks 3 training workshops and follow-up technical assistance for financing institutions Lessons learnt from Pacific SIDS replicated in other Islands through GREIN 2 training workshops on policy and regulatory frameworks 3 training workshops and follow-up technical assistance for financing institutions IN PROGRESS, ON SCHEDULE Additional capacity building activities will be undertaken under the Lighthouses Initiative Building Capacity in Islands meet national renewable energy targets and attract investments in SIDS CSP Assist Island States to create a One training workshop to certify renewable energy engineers and technicians Additional training workshops Pacific Islands gradually transition to promoting renewable energy projects with commercial financing 5 SMEs deploy renewable energy technologies for meeting their energy needs 2014-2015 Pool of certified technicians COMPLETED, ON SCHEDULE About 50 people have received training by August 2014, and 7 participants have been certified.
+Improved capacities to initiatives in Pacific SIDS - 2 training workshops on policy and regulatory frameworks - 3 training workshops and follow-up technical assistance for financing institutions Lessons learnt from Pacific SIDS replicated in other Islands through GREIN 2 training workshops on policy and regulatory frameworks 3 training workshops and follow-up technical assistance for financing institutions IN PROGRESS, ON SCHEDULE Additional capacity building activities will be undertaken under the Lighthouses Initiative Buildin Capacit Islands g y in meet national renewable energy targets and attract investments in SIDS CSP Assist island States to create a Additional training workshops to certify renewable energy - Pacific Islands gradually transition to promoting renewable energy projects with commercial financing - 5 SMEs deploy renewable energy technologies for meeting their energy needs 2014-2015 Pool of certified technicians COMPLETED, ON SCHEDULE About 50 people have received training by August 2014, and 7 participants have been certified.
 2 companies in Fiji have also received certification.
-Additional workshop SUBJECT TO VC, to be undertaken within the Lighthouses Initiative Provide targeted technical assistance to SMEs in the Caribbean to deploy renewable energy technologies Training workshops for SMEs in Caribbean and AIMS islands Targeted technical assistance to SMEs IN PROGRESS, ON SCHEDULE
+Additional workshop SUBJECT TO VC, to be undertaken within the Lighthouses Initiative Training workshops for SMEs in Caribbean and AIMS islands - Targeted technical assistance to SMEs IN PROGRESS, ON SCHEDULE